Using Streaming Replication¶

-When a node replicates a transaction under Streaming Replication, it breaks the transaction into fragments, and then certifies and applies the fragments to slave nodes while the transaction is still in progress.
+When a node replicates a transaction under Streaming Replication, it breaks the transaction into fragments, and then certifies and applies the fragments to replica nodes while the transaction is still in progress.

 This allows you to work with larger data-sets, manage hot records, and help avoid conflicts and hangs in the case of long-running transactions.